Utada: In the Flesh 2010: Recordings and release

 The NYC and London shows were filmed and were in discussion by Teruzane Utada for a possible iTunes or other digitally-available release immediately after the tour.
 Although the release ran into problems (namely the fact that half of the concert's track list was released under the Island Def Jam label, with the other half being released under EMI Japan [there was speculation that Def Jam would not allow the release due to Utada's contract with the label having ended]), Utada's official Twitter account mentioned that these problems were being resolved.

-This then lead to a wait of three years, with little to no communication from Utada or her management about the release.
+This then lead to a wait of three years, with little to no communication from Utada or their management about the release.
 Teruzane arose hopes again on January 31, 2011.
 Just after Utada's Wild Life tour, Teruzane resorted to Twitter to confirm that a video release for the In The Flesh tour was forthcoming, along with Wild Life.
 In addition, Teruzane mentioned his intent to have both shows released on video by Spring 2011.

 However, Wild Life was released, with no comment from Teruzane about In The Flesh.
 It wasn't until two years later the topic was once again brought up, after a question by a Twitter user about the likelihood of a release, Teruzane apologised and stated that a release was "99% realistic".

 On December 9, 2013, after almost three years since the show's first date, Utada: In the Flesh 2010 was released on iTunes Japan.
 On July 29, 2014, Utada: In the Flesh 2010 was released on the UK iTunes store, with the intention of releasing it to other markets soon after, namely the US, Mexico and Canada.